thomasvrgn/javaskript/README.md

 ## 🧐 About <a name = "about"></a>

-The main goal of Quark is to offer a language that combines simplicity and productivity in addition to its cool syntax.
+Javaskript is a programming language that aims to take over the syntax of Skript in order to combine the power of Javascript with the simplicity of Skript.

 ## 🏁 Getting Started <a name = "getting_started"></a>